Lie Neurons: Adjoint-Equivariant Neural Networks for Semisimple Lie Algebras: Methodology

-where $f$ is the function defined by an LN model with parameters $\theta$. \footnote{We slightly abuse the notation here by setting $a \mathcal{X} a^{-1} = \{\{(a (x_{ij})^\wedge a^{-1})^\vee\}^{C^{(d)}}_{i=1}\}^{N}_{j=1}$.} The Lie Neurons framework consists of a linear layer, two nonlinear activation layers, a pooling layer, and an invariant layer.
+A Lie Neuron network can be constructed with linear layers, two types of nonlinear activation layers, geometric channel mixing layers, pooling layers, and invariant layers.
 We start by discussing the linear layers as follows.